yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

 ### API documentation enhancements

 All API Manager APIs are represented as both Swagger 2 and OAS3 (previously these APIs were only available in Swagger 2 format).
-The OAS3 representation of the APIs provides additional information and are better aligned to the <https://editor.swagger.io/> standard.

 ### Traffic monitor externalization showcase